ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 ---

-Installation takes place in 4 steps:
+The installation takes place in 4 steps:

 ``Installing prerequisites (1/4)``